wjqbugkiller/wjqbugkiller.github.com/README.md

 >> - We tried this case in the class to learn about the basic digital I/O in Arduino.
 In this case, we can control the LED light with a button.
 When the button is pressed,  the LED light is off; otherwise the light is on.
 Here is the circuit of this case.

->> - Here is the code and the video of this case.
+>> - Here is the code and the video of this case:
 ```c
 int ledPin=13;//led连接pin的13脚
 int inPin=7;